Characterization of Excess Risk for Locally Strongly Convex Population Risk: Experiments

-For the non-convex loss function, we conduct experiments on image classification with various neural network models.
+For the non-convex problem, we conduct experiments on image classification with various neural network models.
 Specifically, we use convolutional neural networks LeNet5 \citep{lecun1998gradient} and ResNet \citep{he2016deep}.
-The two structures are widely used in the image classification tasks, and they are leveraged to verify our conclusions for non-convex loss functions with model parameters in the same order of $n$ and much larger than $n$.
+The two structures are widely used in the image classification tasks, and they are leveraged to verify our conclusions for non-convex problems with model parameters in the same order of $n$ and much larger than $n$.

 For both structures, we follow the classical training strategy.
 All the experiments are conducted for $200$ epochs with cross entropy loss.
 The learning rates are set to be $0.1, 0.002, 0.001$ respectively for SGD, RMSprop, and Adam.
 More ever, the learning rates are decayed by a factor $0.2$ at epoch $60, 120, 160$.
 We use a uniform batch size $128$ and weight decay $0.0005$.